justi-lai/HackRice2025/PRD.md

 ## 7. User Flow

 1.  **Selection:** Priya highlights a confusing block of code in `auth-service.ts`.
-2.  **Invocation:** She right-clicks and selects "Codex: Analyze Selection".
+2.  **Invocation:** She right-clicks and selects "CodeScribe: Analyze Selection".
-3.  **Feedback:** A progress notification appears in the bottom-right corner: "Codex: Analyzing code history...".
+3.  **Feedback:** A progress notification appears in the bottom-right corner: "CodeScribe: Analyzing code history...".
-4.  **Results:** A new "Codex" panel opens in the sidebar.
+4.  **Results:** A new "CodeScribe" panel opens in the sidebar.
 5.  **Summary:** At the top of the panel, she reads the AI summary: *"This logic was introduced to handle a race condition during token refresh for legacy clients (see issue #431).
 The original implementation caused intermittent logouts, and this PR added a locking mechanism to solve it."*
 6.  **Deep Dive:** Intrigued, she browses the timeline below the summary.
 She sees two relevant PRs.
 She expands the first one, reads the original description, and clicks the link to view the heated discussion on GitHub.
 7.  **Understanding:** In under a minute, Priya fully understands the context and can now proceed with her bug fix confidently.